-Decisions made by a Student Conduct Administrator complete the conduct process, unless a formal appeal is petitioned.
-Decisions made by the Chief Appellate Administrator shall bring to conclusion the formal student conduct system protocol.
+Decisions made by a Student Conduct Administrator or Student Conduct Board are final and complete the conduct process, unless a formal appeal is submitted.
+Decisions regarding appeals made by an Appellate Administrator or Appellate Board are final and shall complete the conduct process in cases where an appeal is submitted.

-Article III: Prescribed Student Code of Conduct
+Article III: Standards of Conduct